-News/Press Releases
+STATEMENT OF BISHOP JOSEPH C. BAMBERA

-STATEMENT OF BISHOP JOSEPH C. BAMBERA ON ABORTION EXPANSION
+STATEMENT OF BISHOP JOSEPH C BAMBERA ON ABORTION EXPANSION

 “The legislation that was signed into law in New York State is abhorrent.
 Similar legislation that was proposed in Virginia comes frighteningly close to infanticide.